HarryBaker/Fuka/SubmissionDocument.md

 ### Assumed Input:

 No input needed to run the demo.
 There will be 5 prompts at the end of the demo to test the neural network analyzer with your own strings.
-These prompts take a nonempty string of charactersm, for example: use the quadratic formula.
-Quotation marks need not be included.
+These prompts take a nonempty string of charactersm, for example: "use the quadratic formula".
+The string must be inside quotation marks.
 A quick warning though that the results from the user's query might not be as accurate as our examples, because the neural networks require a larger training corpus to understand a broader range of querise.
 To a certain extent we based our training sentances around the inputs we use as examples; while this isn't the best way to design a real world application of this, it shows the potential of doc2vec to understand semantic word associations.

 ### Algorithm: